xhtml2pdf/xhtml2pdf/README.rst

 Two different test suites are available to assert that xhtml2pdf works reliably:

 #.
 Unit tests.
 The unit testing framework is currently minimal, but is being
-   improved on a daily basis (contributions welcome).
+   improved on a regular basis (contributions welcome).
 They should run in the expected way for Python's unittest module, i.e.::

         nosetests --with-coverage (or your personal favorite)